Descendent (2025) review – Aliens, trauma, and identity crises

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
 Today we are going to be taking a look at a movie that is part cosmic horror, part psychological horror in the form of Descendent (2025).

 It’s impossible to escape this trend of allegorical horror stories.
 I moaned about it with The Surrender, I made mention of it with In Vitro, and I am having to talk about it again with Descendent.
-Horror can’t simply be about monsters and aliens in 2025.
+Horror can’t simply be about just spooks and monsters in 2025.
 It has to have a message; it has to be deeper than surface level; it has to be an allegory for something.

 It’s getting very old.
 I just want to watch a simple horror movie without having to dissect the real meaning of it.
 Call me old fashioned but it’s getting tiring.
 Anyways, enough complaining about that, it’s time to complain about the film itself; on with the review.
 Descendent follows the story of a troubled, soon to be father.
 Who begins experiencing unsettling visions after spotting a strange light in the sky.